8 Random Acts of Kindness for Cyclists (or anyone!)Sep 03, 2021

 We're all bike riders here, that's probably why you follow our page.
 And because you ride bikes, you know that riding gives you a feeling of freedom, improves your emotional health, connects you with the resources around you and serves as a basis for connection with others.

-This #RAOKDay, why not make a donation to one of these charities help to promote biking accessibility and safety to create a bike culture that improves individuals and their communities?
+Make a donation to one of these charities help to promote biking accessibility and safety to create a bike culture that improves individuals and their communities?

 - Bikes4Life - alleviates poverty and social injustice in Australia and overseas by recycling and restoring discarded bikes